 Once an internship has been confirmed and approximately a month before the program start date, you will receive a pre-departure packet covering details related to your program and an invitation to a web-based orientation seminar.
 The packet and seminar will cover topics such as program regulations, living and working in Ireland, cultural adjustments, information on travel to Ireland, housing, cost of living, health and safety, insurance, etc.

 Internships are available with various types of companies: small family-owned businesses, medium sized companies, multinational holdings, research institutions, and non-profit organizations.
 Please contact us for a sample list of past placements in your field of study.
-Please note that Cultural Vistas cannot guarantee that you will intern at any particular company, but will make every effort to locate the best possible internship for you, based on your previous work experience, language skills, educational background, and interests.
+Please note that Cultural Vistas cannot guarantee that you will intern at any particular company, but will make every effort to locate the best possible internship for you, based on your previous work experience, educational background, and interests.

 Tasks for interns are as diverse as the companies and the participants.
 Some companies will expect interns to work independently, while others prefer to supervise their work closely.
 Although it will be your responsibility to negotiate your direct work conditions, we will try to assist you whenever possible.
 Your resume will be sent to several companies in your field.
 You will be notified of your placement approximately three weeks prior to your program start date.
 In addition to gaining professional experience, you will have an opportunity to experience Irish culture firsthand.
 Even if the internship itself is not exactly what you imagined it would be, please remember that you will return home with invaluable personal and professional experiences.